Scientific Name

 Description

-Echeveria pulidonis is a slow-growing succulent that forms stemless rosettes of fleshy, red-edged, pale blue-green leaves.
-The rosettes grow up to 5 inches (12.5 cm) in diameter and offset to create a good size clump over time.
-Leaves are flat to slightly concave on the upper surface and rounded below with a distinct red tip.
-The bright yellow flowers appear on unbranched, reddish stems that bend over with the flowers' weight in spring.
+Echeveria pulidonis is a slow-growing succulent that forms stemless rosettes of fleshy, pale green to bluish-green leaves with reddish-brown edges and tips.
+The rosettes can grow up to 3.6 inches (9 cm) in diameter and produce offsets, creating a clump over time.
+The leaves are obovate, flat to slightly concave on the upper surface, and rounded below.
+They can measure up to 2 inches (5 cm) long and 0.6 inches (1.5 cm) wide.

 Hardiness